andluc21/Whenner/README.md

 ## Installation

-create .env file in the `backend` , place mongoDB srv key here to connect
+In the .env file inside the `backend` , place mongoDB srv key here to connect to database

 ```bash